MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-your-device-in-intune-ios.md

 **Applies to iOS/iPadOS**

 Enroll your personal device with the Intune Company Portal app to get secure access to work or school resources such as Wi-fi, email, files, and apps.

-As you use your device for work, the Company Portal app notifies you of important policies, updates, and requirements to help keep you productive and your device secure.
-You can also get approved apps from your school or workplace and access device management options in Company Portal.
+As you use your device for work, the Company Portal app notifies you of important policies, updates, and requirements so you can work productively and securely.
+You can also get approved apps from your organization and access device management options in Company Portal.

+ This article describes how to use the Company Portal app to set up and maintain work access on your personal device.

 > [!IMPORTANT]
 > We do not sell any data collected by our service to any third parties for any reason.

- This article describes how to use the Company Portal app to set up and maintain work access on your personal device.

 </br>